Electronic waste

-Electronic waste (or e-waste) describes discarded electrical or electronic devices.
-It is also commonly known as waste electrical and electronic equipment (WEEE) or end-of-life (EOL) electronics.
+Electronic waste, also known as waste electrical and electronic equipment (WEEE), end-of-life (EOL) electronics, or simply e-waste, describes discarded electrical or electronic devices.
+Electronic waste is one of the fastest-growing waste streams globally, driven by rapid technological advancement and increasing consumption of electronic devices.
+In 2022, approximately 62 million tonnes of electronic waste were generated globally, making it one of the fastest growing waste streams; only 22.3% were formally collected and recycled.
+Global e-waste generation is projected to reach 82 million tonnes by 2030.
 Used electronics which are destined for refurbishment, reuse, resale, salvage recycling through material recovery, or disposal are also considered e-waste.
 Informal processing of e-waste in developing countries can lead to adverse human health effects and environmental pollution.
 The growing consumption of electronic goods due to the Digital Revolution and innovations in science and technology, such as bitcoin, has led to a global e-waste problem and hazard.
-The rapid exponential increase of e-waste is due to frequent new model releases and unnecessary purchases of electrical and electronic equipment (EEE), short innovation cycles and low recycling rates, and a drop in the average life span of computers.
+The rapid exponential increase in e-waste is due to frequent new-model releases, unnecessary purchases of electrical and electronic equipment (EEE), short innovation cycles, low recycling rates, and a drop in the average lifespan of computers.

 Electronic scrap components, such as CPUs, contain potentially harmful materials such as lead, cadmium, beryllium, or brominated flame retardants.
 Recycling and disposal of e-waste may involve significant risk to the health of workers and their communities.